jbussemaker/SBArchOpt/paper.md

   *mixed-discrete* problem.
 - Decisions can be conditionally active based on other decisions: there is a *hierarchy* between decisions.

 Such optimization problems can be readily solved by Multi-Objective Evolutionary Algorithms (MOEA's).
-However, they need many function evaluations to converge [@Chugh2019], which is a problem for expensive evaluation functions.
+However, these need many function evaluations to converge [@Chugh2019] which is a problem for expensive evaluation functions.
 Surrogate-Based Optimization (SBO) algorithms and in particular Bayesian Optimization (BO) algorithms [@Garnett2023] instead build a surrogate model (also known as response surface or regression function) of the design space and use that model to suggest new design points to evaluate.
 This approach is powerful, although existing SBO algorithms